 The IBRD models the risks associated with reductions in donors' scheduled payments, either stemming from recipient countries going into arrears with the IMF or due to delays in disbursement on the pledge contract with IFFIm.
-The model builds in the risk of either of these reductions and can be adjusted as risks increase, with the ultimate goal of minimizing the potential that a shortfall in cash inflows would prevent the timely payment of debt obligations.
+The IBRD's model builds in the risk of either of these reductions and can be adjusted as risks increase, with the ultimate goal of minimizing the potential that a shortfall in cash inflows would prevent the timely payment of debt obligations.
 It is a solvency model over the remaining life of IFFIm.
-The treasury manager calibrates the gearing limit model to maintain a Aaa-consistent expected loss on IFFIm's bonds.
+The IBRD calibrates the gearing limit model to maintain a Aaa-consistent expected loss on IFFIm's bonds.

 The limit on the gearing ratio provides a cushion as it keeps the amount of net debt at a level that is below the present value of cash inflows from donors' scheduled pledge payments.
-This cushion can absorb a significant amount of risk stemming from the grant payment condition, as well as some risk that donors' payments will fall short of the committed amount.
-However, given the heavy concentration of donors' pledges, we do not believe the GRL is sufficient to de-link IFFIm's creditworthiness from its donors' creditworthiness.
+This cushion can absorb a significant amount of risk stemming from grant payment conditionality, as well as some risk that donors' payments will fall short of the committed amount.

-In our view, the strength of the GRL is not only a function of how well the risks are modeled in order to set the limit, but also of (1) the flexibility of the limit to account for increasing risks and, more importantly, (2) the flexibility for the treasury manager to delay grant commitments and disbursements to Gavi in respect of the GRL.
+In our view, the strength of the GRL is not only a function of how well the risks are modeled to set the limit, but also of (1) the flexibility of the limit to account for increasing risks and, more importantly, (2) the flexibility for the treasury manager to delay grant commitments and disbursements to Gavi with respect to the GRL.
 If the treasury manager believes that a large number of countries will go into arrears or that donors' finances are facing stress that would hinder their ability to pay-in according to the pledge schedule, it could delay further approvals for Gavi grants until the gearing ratio falls comfortably below the guiding limit.
 We view this to be a very strong credit enhancement as it can dynamically absorb a significant amount of the risks that IFFIm faces.
 The institutionalized priority on timely debt servicing plays a large role in IFFIm's Aa1 rating.